-If you have a WPS-enabled router, you can also try connecting your TV to the internet via WiFi by using the WPS pin method.
-Before you start, make sure that your router is within close range of your TV.
+If you have a WPS-enabled router, you can connect your TV to the internet via Wi-Fi using the WPS pin method.
+Before you start, ensure your router is within close range of your TV.
 This solution will help you connect your TV to the internet using WiFi.

 Solution 4: Factory Reset

 The following solution that can be tried is to reset your TV.
-This is the last option, and you can try it only if all the above options have failed you.
-Before you start, make sure that your TV is connected to the power supply, and never try this when it is in standby mode.
+This is the last option; you can try it only if all the above options have failed you.
+Before you start, ensure your TV is connected to the power supply, and never try this when it is in standby mode.
 This solution will solve your problem in most cases.

 Follow the steps below:

 - Open the Settings menu and select Support.

 - Select Self Diagnosis > Factory Data Reset.